Outlook: The Future of the Buffalo Business

 We have partnered with chefs, food enthusiasts, conservationists, tribal leaders and others to continue to bring bison back to the range lands and super tables of our nation.
 We developed new marketing materials to help individual marketers tell our story to the public.
 And, we helped the public locate bison meat through our BisonFinder App and on-line Where to Buy site.

 We continue to develop new resources for ranchers and marketers to improve their professional capabilities as well.
 With resources provided from the North Central SARE (Sustainable Agriculture Research and Education), and from USDA’s Risk Management Agency, we have developed valuable new resources for producers and prospective producers.
 Among those new resources is the 2nd edition Bison Produces’ Handbook, with a wealth of new information.

 Meanwhile, we are expanding our presence in Washington, D.C., and in other public policy arenas.
 We continue to work with federal agencies to identify common ground among private producers and public herd managers.
 And, the NBA now operates with a historic Memorandum of Agreement with the Inter Tribal Buffalo Council identifying key areas of collaboration.

-This 2016 annual report summarizes the key accomplishments of the NBA over the past year.
+This 2017 annual report summarizes the key accomplishments of the NBA over the past year.
 Also, see our Bullish on Bison report, which highlights the many economic indicators that show a bright future for the bison business.
 Please also see a North American statement on the bison industry here, and the Bison1Million effort to restore 1 million bison to North America!

 Our future success will require even more attention to consumer promotion, producer recruitment, and public policy involvement.
 The National Bison Association is the voice of the American buffalo producers.
 Your membership commitment helps keep that voice strong on your behalf.